decebals/ff2j/README.md

 I added annotation **@RegexEntity**(pattern = "PATTERN") to class `Download`.
 The **@RegexEntity** annotation may have a parameter named pattern which represents the constant name that returns the regex string.
 The default value is **PATTERN** (in `Download` class
 I added pattern value for transparency).
-This annotation is informing Log2j that all log's lines that respect the pattern will be transformed in Download objects.
+This annotation is informing FF2J that all flat file's lines that respect the pattern will be transformed in Download objects.

-The second step is to specify how Log2j will transform text fragments from log's lines in `Download`'s properties.
+The second step is to specify how FF2J will transform text fragments from flat file's lines in `Download`'s properties.
 For this purpose I used **@RegexField** annotation.
-This annotation takes a mandatory parameter named group that represents the group index from the java's regex Matcher object and an optional parameter named converter that will be used by Log2j to convert the text fragment in property's value.
+This annotation takes a mandatory parameter named group that represents the group index from the java's regex Matcher object and an optional parameter named converter that will be used by FF2J to convert the text fragment in property's value.

 The third step is to create a `DownloadHandler` for handling `Download` objects.